 Poonam: I agree.
 Can you tell us something about recruitment at Oxford?

 Arjun: For recruitment, it is very important to build relationships.
-Before I came to Oxford, I used to hear the word ‘networking.’
+Before I came to Oxford, I heard the word ‘networking.’
 I think networking is not the right word because networking seems like a very transactional relationship.
-I think it is very important to build authentic relationships with people in your class and with your future employer.
+It is very important to build authentic relationships with people in your class and with your future employer.
 The recruitment has two parts- one is a structured hiring period, and the second is unstructured hiring.
-Structured hiring typically starts in October- November at Oxford, and it is primarily for the consulting companies, though there are some finance companies as well.
+Structured hiring typically starts in October- November at Oxford, and it is primarily for the consulting companies, though there are some finance companies.
 These companies usually recruit people who have applied through the school structured hiring program, and they call you for the interview.
 They have two structured programs with Oxford- Operations and Continued Leadership Development programs, which are very few.
 For the unstructured hiring, Oxford has a career site like any other career site where you can go and apply for the jobs.
 Then there are other sources such as LinkedIn, but the European market is very competitive, and for one job opening, there are around 2000 applications.
 Since it is very difficult to get selected by applying to a job, it is important to build relationships with people.
-For example, if you want to go to Consulting, even before coming to Oxford, you should make a list of your probable employers, and if you want to go to the food industry, make a list of top ten employers in that category in the European market.
-Reach out to people that matter in that field Have a chat over coffee and learn what they are doing.
+For example, if you want to go to Consulting, even before coming to Oxford, you should make a list of your probable employers.
+If you want to go to the food industry, make a list of the top ten employers in that category in the European market.
+Reach out to people that matter in that field, Have a chat over coffee, and learn what they are doing.
 Even if you don’t end up working for them, you gain a lot with such chats.
 Over the last one-year, I must have had quite some great conversations with more than 30- 35 people in London, and some of them referred me to some other business unit.
 So I think building relationships is the key to landing a good job.

 Poonam: I liked what you have said- building relationships is the right word, not networking.